supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_23_AddTermsOfUseAcceptanceReporting.md

 You must create and enforce a ToU policy for your organization.

 ## Lab objectives

 In this lab, you will complete the following tasks:

-+ Exercise 1: Establish a Terms of Use and Conduct Testing
 + Task 1: Add terms of use
 + Task 2: Log in as an user
 + Task 3: Review the report of aceptance and rejection records
 + Task 4: What terms of use looks like for users
 + Task 5: How users can review their terms of use
 + Task 6: Edit terms of use details
 + Task 7: Update an existing terms of use document

 ### Estimated time: 40 minutes